Published: 24 March 2020

 Whilst this will be the first time the NIHR Academy has launched a co-funded award with an industry partner, it builds on the success of a number of charity partnership fellowship awards over recent years.

 The application process for all NIHR doctoral and advanced fellowships, including those co-funded by Pfizer, will open on 1 April 2020.
-For more information regarding the fellowships visit www.nihr.ac.uk/fellowships or email firstname.lastname@example.org.
+For more information regarding the fellowships visit the NIHR Fellowship Programme webpage or email email@example.com.
+If you are a company interested in supporting research fellowships, please contact firstname.lastname@example.org.